-The ASV returns to the dock in autonomous mode after attempting all Autonomy Challenge tasks.
+The ASV returns through the gate created with two black buoys in autonomous mode after attempting all Autonomy Challenge tasks.
 The ASV avoids all obstacles and task equipment (buoys, floating docks, etc.) on the way back.
-The ASV comes to a full stop within six feet of the dock from which the ASV launched.

 2.6 Qualifying Round